nwg-piotr/squarely/README.md

 ![screen](http://nwg.pl/squarely/wiki/screen1.png)

-A lot of work still left to do.
-See the current development state in action: https://youtu.be/HKVKCkCKqgU
+Some work still left to do.
+See the current development state in action: https://youtu.be/kkd3cE-pYDI

 The game is being developed on Arch Linux with [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download).
 The PKGBUILD file and/or the testing package you'll find in the `dist` folder.
 No packages for other Linux